teja-paduri/Expense_Management/Sprint3.md

 ## Back-End

+ * Modified the errors occured while running user API test cases
  * Added new test cases for User Login and Authentication APIs.
  * Created Expense Database schema.
  * Created Payments Database schema.
+ * Established connection between user and new database schemas.
+ * Implemented Create, Retrieve, Update, Delete API functionalities for User Expenses.
+ * Used Go Lang testing package for implementing Unit Test cases.
+ * Added all valid and invalid unit test cases for the implemented Expense APIs.
+ * Implemented Insert and Delete API functionalities for user payments and added unit test cases for these functionalities